RNA, local moves on plane trees, and transpositions on tableaux: Maps on tableaux corresponding to simple transpositions

 The next result shows that these operations always give well-defined maps on standard tableaux (of arbitrary but fixed shape).

 \begin{proposition} For each $i=1,\ldots,n-1$ the map $s_i$ is well-defined and the image $s_i(Y)$ is a standard Young tableau of the same shape as $Y$. \end{proposition}

 \begin{proof} By construction $s_i$ preserves the shape of $Y$.
-The boxes containing $i$ and $i+1$ inside the Young tableau $Y$ have numbers less than $i$ to the left and above and have numbers greater than $i+1$ to the right and below by definition of Young tableaux.
+By definition the boxes containing $i$ and $i+1$ inside the standard Young tableau $Y$ have numbers less than $i$ to the left and above and have numbers greater than $i+1$ to the right and below.
 Hence if $s_i$ exchanges $i$ and $i+1$ then the result $s_i(Y)$ is also a standard Young tableau. \end{proof}